 BMI has its critics, partly because it usually doesn’t take into account different body types.
-For instance, athletes and others who tone their muscles might have a high BMI even though they are physically fit, and people whose muscles have weakened (such as the elderly) could have a low BMI despite being out of shape.
-However, if you’re looking for a baseline from which to start a weight loss program, estimating your BMI can be a valuable piece of the big picture of your overall health.
+For instance, runners and other athletes who maintain higher muscle mass might have a high BMI even though they are physically fit, and people whose muscles have weakened (such as the elderly) could have a low BMI despite being out of shape.
+However, if you’re looking for a baseline from which to start a weight loss program, estimating your BMI can be a good starting guideline for giving you a general sense of your ideal weight range.

 The BMI measurement is by no means perfect.
 The basic calculation hasn’t changed since it was first developed in the 1800s.
 But it is a good starting point and should be used in conjunction with more accurate measures such as a body fat percentage test.
 The BMI calculation is unique in that it works for both men and women without having to change the calculation.

 Some runners may have a BMI above the “normal” range of 18.5 to 24.9 but may have excellent cardiovascular health, low blood pressure and a slow, runners heart rate, while some within the normal range do not.
 This just underscores who BMI is just a starting point for determining a healthy weight range.